 Unit-specific patient outcomes are reported to NDNQI quarterly with returned benchmarked data for the following NSIs: Falls and Falls with Injury, Hospital Acquired Pressure Injuries (HAPI), Restraint Use, Catheter Associated Urinary Tract Infections (CAUTI), Central Line Associated Blood Stream Infections (CLABSI), and Ventilator Associated Events (VAE).
 In 2020, we also began collecting data on the following NSI’s: Surgical Burns, Surgical Errors, and Unplanned Postoperative Admissions.
 To outperform, a unit must be better than the benchmark (below the benchmark for the NSI) for the majority of the quarters (greater than 4 out of the past 8 quarters).
 Both campuses perform well within the comparative benchmarks for their NSI’s.

 Catheter Associated Urinary Tract Infection (CAUTI)

 Sustained efforts to prevent CAUTI have shown positive results.
 Memorial takes initiative to decreasing the use of indwelling urinary catheters as it is imperative in decreasing infections.
 The nursing focus remains on early removal of an indwelling urinary catheter along with evidence-based catheter care.
-In the event a CAUTI occurs, the department Unit Leadership Team (ULT) in conjunction with the infection prevention nurse will conduct an analysis of the circumstances surrounding the infection to help identify areas of opportunity.
+In the event a CAUTI occurs, the department Unit Leadership Team (ULT) in conjunction with the Infection Prevention Specialist will conduct an analysis of the circumstances surrounding the infection to help identify areas of opportunity.
 If necessary, additional education or process improvement plans are implemented to help close any gaps that are noted.

 Central Line Associated Blood Stream Infections (CLABSI)